netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspeclokistatustls">statusTls</a></b></td>
         <td>object</td>
         <td>
-          tls client configuration for loki status URL.<br/>
+          TLS client configuration for Loki status URL.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>statusUrl</b></td>
         <td>string</td>
         <td>
-          statusURL specifies the address of the Loki /ready /metrics /config endpoints, in case it is different from the Loki querier URL.
-If empty, the QuerierURL value will be used.
+          `statusURL` specifies the address of the Loki `/ready`, `/metrics` and `/config` endpoints, in case it is different from the Loki querier URL.
+If empty, the `querierURL` value will be used.
 This is useful to show error messages and some context in the frontend.
-When using the Loki Operator, set it to the Loki HTTP query frontend service, for example https://loki-query-frontend-http.netobserv.svc:3100/. statusTLS configuration will be used when statusUrl is set.<br/>
+When using the Loki Operator, set it to the Loki HTTP query frontend service, for example https://loki-query-frontend-http.netobserv.svc:3100/. `statusTLS` configuration will be used when `statusUrl` is set.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>tenantID</b></td>
         <td>string</td>
         <td>
-          tenantID is the Loki X-Scope-OrgID that identifies the tenant for each request.
+          `tenantID` is the Loki `X-Scope-OrgID` that identifies the tenant for each request.
 When using the Loki Operator, set it to `network`, which corresponds to a special tenant mode.<br/>
           <br/>
             <i>Default</i>: netobserv<br/>
         </td>